-What is Techno-Economic Analysis
+What is Techno-Economic Analysis?

-- Techno-Economic Analysis (TEA) provides a methodology for systematically assessing technology states against a fixed reference case - It is a method of analyzing the economic performance of an industrial process, product, or service including carbon-derived products. - Objectives: - Guiding investment pathways for technology development - Quantification of R&D performance targets and priority - Provide a summary of results in a concise and visually coherent form - NETL has established robust knowledge and a set of tools relating to process modeling and cost estimation - Results fed into or developed in parallel with Life Cycle Analysis (LCA), which derives the impacts of the technology from cradle-to-grave
+- Techno-Economic Analysis (TEA) provides a methodology for systematically assessing technology states against a fixed reference case - It is a method of analyzing the economic performance of an industrial process, product, or service including carbon-derived products. - Objectives: - Guiding investment pathways for technology development - Quantification of R&D performance targets and priority - Identification of critical data gaps - Present summary results in an organized, concise, and visually coherent form